silverstripe/silverstripe-mfa/docs/en/creating-mfa-method-frontend.md

 implement the front-end portion of the required code, using the Basic Math method as an example.
 Some prior experience with React / Redux is recommended.

 The front-end components of MFA make use of [`react-injector`](https://github.com/silverstripe/react-injector/) (Injector) to allow sharing of React components and Redux reducers between separate JS bundles.
 You can find more documentation on the Injector API in the [SilverStripe docs](https://docs.silverstripe.org/en/4/developer_guides/customising_the_admin_interface/reactjs_redux_and_graphql/#the-injector-api).

 You'll find it easiest to get up and running by matching the NPM dependencies and Webpack configuration used in the TOTP and WebAuthn modules, with a single entry point that handles registering your components with Injector.
+We also suggest making use of the i18n library, exposed to components as `window.ss.i18n`, and shown in the examples below.

 ## Create components